 A unique horticulture cluster

-Westland is one of the most important regions in the world for greenhouse horticulture.
+West-Holland is one of the most important regions in the world for greenhouse horticulture.

-The companies in the 'Greenport' or horticulture cluster in Westland have the knowledge and experience to feed the world with healthy and tasty vegetables and to supply consumers worldwide with high-quality flowers and plants.
+The companies in the 'Greenport' or horticulture cluster in West-Holland have the knowledge and experience to feed the world with healthy and tasty vegetables and to supply consumers worldwide with high-quality flowers and plants.
 They also develop innovations and export their knowledge and expertise on large scale.

 Trade missions and government delegations

 To further strengthen the international position of the Netherlands' most innovative sectors of industry, the Dutch Government has designated nine 'Top Sectors'.
 One of those Top Sectors is called ‘Horticulture and Starting Materials’.
-Westland forms one of the most important pillars of this particular Top Sector.
+West-Holland forms one of the most important pillars of this particular Top Sector.

-Cooperations at the regional, national and European level
+Cooperations at the regional, national level

 Cooperations at the European level